andrempiva/proton-launch-options/README.md

 Oops!
 These are not Launch Options for Proton, but rather for the native version of the game!

 The game runs great on Linux, constant 240 fps with vsync on on my machine.
-But a compatibility problem with **Wayland** made the video cutscenes run at half-speed, while their sound ran at normal speed, ruining the experience and even potentially spoiling what hadn't been shown on screen next.
+But a compatibility problem with _Wayland_ made the video cutscenes run at half-speed, while their sound ran at normal speed, ruining the experience and even potentially spoiling what hadn't been shown on screen next.
 Fortunately, it seems that `STEAM_COMPAT_RUNTIME_SDL2=1` and `--force-vulkan` (not sure which, _and_ or _or_), manages to fix the issue.

-In **Game Properties**, **Compatibility**, check **"Force the use of a specific Steam Play compatibility tool"** and select **"Steam Linux Runtime 1.0 (scout)"**.
-Then in **General**, set your **Launch Options**.
+In _Game Properties_, _Compatibility_, check _"Force the use of a specific Steam Play compatibility tool"_ and select _"Steam Linux Runtime 1.0 (scout)"_.
+Then set your Launch Options in _General_.

 - `STEAM_COMPAT_RUNTIME_SDL2=1 MANGOHUD_CONFIG=vsync=2,fps_limit=240 mangohud gamemoderun %command% --force-vulkan`

 ### Shapez 2 (Native Linux)

 Oops!
-These also are for the native version of the game, who also appeared to have some problems wwith Wayland.
+These also are for the native version of the game, who also appeared to have some problems with _Wayland_.
-I'm running this also with **"Steam Linux Runtime 1.0 (scout)"**.
+I'm running this also with _"Steam Linux Runtime 1.0 (scout)"_.

 - `SDL_VIDEODRIVER=wayland gamescope -w 1920 -h 1080 -r 60 --mangoapp -f -- gamemoderun %command%`

 ### Misc

 Found this online and I'm not sure about the specifics.
-I'm yet to research these options and vkBasalt.
+I'm yet to research these options and _vkBasalt_.

 - `VKD3D_FEATURE_LEVEL=12_1 PULSE_LATENCY_MSEC=60 DXVK_ASYNC=1 WINE_FULLSCREEN_FSR=1 ENABLE_VKBASALT=1 gamemoderun %command%`